TXSTBoko/TXSTBoko.github.io/README.md

 # Welcome to my homepage!

-## Please follow me on all my social media networks!
+## Follow me on all my social media networks!